ivelichkovich/k8s-hpa-controller/README.md

 # Prereqs

 Must be running prometheus that is scrapping cAdvisor.
 Make sure you have the container_cpu_usage_seconds_total and kube_pod_container_resource_requests_cpu_cores metrics
 You can use your own custom query.
 Options are in options.go.
-Be sure to set your prometheus address and your
+Be sure to set your prometheus address and namespace

+This will only work for one namespace, if you want to make it cluster wide contributions are welcome

+# How it works

-code uses target cpu and cpu as default query, if you want to use a different query the hpa target % needs to be relevant to that query
+The controller will poll your existing native k8s HPAs to get min/max replicas and target cpu (if you want to use a custom query like memory it will still use the target from your hpa so if it's 50% it'll be a 50% memory target)

-UI on port 8081

-Would love feedback on the query I'm using to find cpu usage, even for single container pods some odd values show up sometimes like over 100%
+It will then poll your deployments that are the targets of the HPAs, make sure the deployment has a label app=SOMETHING that matches the label on the deployments pods
+Then the controller grabs the pod names and queries prometheus to generate the usage metric you see in the UI UI on port 8081

+Query I'm using to find CPU percentage by default

 sum(label_replace(rate(container_cpu_usage_seconds_total{pod_name=\"%s\"}[5m]),\"pod\",\"$1\",\"pod_name\",\"(.+)\"))/sum(kube_pod_container_resource_requests_cpu_cores{pod=\"%s\"})*100

-Comes with helm chart and Dockerfile (I threw it together quickly so excuse that it's not exactly best practice, contributions welcome)